-Namecheap is not the only cheap VPN service, however.
-There are many others to consider.
+Namecheap is a good cheap VPN service, but there are many others to consider as well.

 This is an excellent feature if you are planning to use your VPN in a household with lots of internet users / streaming media fanatics.
 Most VPN services limit you to 5 or 6 simultaneous connections, which can be a problem when you have multiple people trying to connect through the VPN.

 Other VPNs that have an unlimited number of simultaneous connections include IPVanish, Surfshark, and Perfect Privacy.
 See our Surfshark review to learn more.
 And we also have comparisons of these VPNs, such as the Surfshark vs IPVanish comparison.

 Note: There is some confusion about the number of simultaneous connections, with several sources insisting that the service is limited to 5 simultaneous connection.
 We spoke to Namecheap VPN support about this, and they assured us that you do have an unlimited number of simultaneous connections, whether or not you install the VPN on your router.

 Namecheap offers a 30 day money-back guarantee for the VPN.
 This gives you plenty of time to confirm that it meets your needs before being locked in to a (potentially long-term) subscription.

 In the past few years, we have seen more and more VPN services offering a full 30 day refund window.
 Most of the popular VPNs, such as IPVanish and NordVPN, offer this one-month refund window.

 Note that you can basically use the 30 day money-back guarantee as a free trial VPN.
 Simply test out the service in the firs 30 days, then cancel if you don’t like it for a full refund.

 Here are the drawbacks we found for this Namecheap VPN review: